igapyon/oiyokan/README.md

 ## Sample implementation using Oiyokan

 - Oiyokan provides OData server sample of Sakila DVD rental.
-- Metadata of OData sample is provided at $metadata.

 # Try the Oiyokan OData v4 sample server